Education in India

 Held on : 21st January

-Meghalaya is the is a small state tucked away in the hills of eastern sub-Himalayas in north-eastern India.
+Meghalaya is a small state tucked away in the hills of eastern sub-Himalayas in north-eastern India.
 It extends for about 300 kilometres in length and about 100 kilometres in breadth.
 It is bounded on the north by Goalpara, Kamrup and Nowgong districts, on the east by Karbi Anglong and North Cachar Hills districts, all of Assam, and on the south and west by Bangladesh.
 Shillong, the capital of Meghalaya is located at an altitude of 1496 metres above sea level.
 About one third of the state is forested.
 The forests of Meghalaya are known for their biodiversity of mammals, birds, and plants.
 Tribal people make up the majority of Meghalaya's population.
 The Khasis are the largest group, followed by the Garos.
 Other groups include the Jaintias, the Koch and the Hajong, Dimasa, Hmar, Kuki, Lakhar, Mikir, Rabha and the Nepali.
 The principal languages in Meghalaya are Khasi and Garo with English as the official language of the State.
 The town of Cherrapunji in the Khasi Hills south of capital Shillong holds the world record for most rain in a calendar month, while the village of Mawsynram, near the town of Cherrapunji, holds the distinction of seeing the heaviest yearly rains.
 The places to visit in Cherrapunjee are Nohsngithiang Falls (Mawsmai Falls), Nohkalikai Falls, Mawsmai Cave, Thankarang Park, Eco Park, Khoh Ramhah, Green Rock Ranch, Sa-I-Mika Park and Kynrem Falls.
 Meghalaya Day celebrates it's statehood, the day when it was given the status of being an autonomous state after being carved out of Assam.

 History